 Discuss with your LawnSavers plant health specialist whether you are looking for thickening of a thin but otherwise healthy lawn or repair of an injured one.
 A combination of services can be tailored to your needs.

-- Core Aeration – Pulling cores of earth from the ground improves soil by reducing compaction, and greatly increases the rate of seed germination
+- Core or Liquid Aeration – Depending on the weed level of your lawn, applying Liquid Aeration or pulling cores of earth from the ground improves soil by reducing compaction, and greatly increases the rate of seed germination

-- Top dressing – one quarter inch of premium, heat-treated organic compost brushed into the grass not only provides a boost of micro-nutrients and beneficial soil microbes, but also improves soil quality, soil contact and helps shelter the seed from drying sun and wind.
-Top dressing just makes lawns better.
+- Compost topdressing – Premium, heat-treated granulated organic compost spread into the grass not only provides a boost of micro-nutrients and beneficial soil microbes, but also improves soil quality, seed/soil contact and helps keep the seed from drying sun and wind.
+Compost just makes lawns better.

-Spring is also beneficial if you are just getting around to it.
-But if you are looking at your lawn and want a great head-start to get your lawn thicker and healthier than your neighbours, ask your LawnSavers professional for help now!
+Spring is also beneficial but why not get a head start during the best growing weather.
+So if you are looking at your lawn and want a great head-start to get your lawn thicker and healthier than your neighbours, ask your LawnSavers Professional for help now!
 Call 905-707-9994 or 1-888-503-LAWN(5296)